Take Control of Worry

 It may seem overwhelming at first, but you can get worry under control.
 For starters, choose three of the techniques above to really focus on, and then reassess where you are each week.
 If something isn’t working for you, try something else.
 With practice and with time, you should see a noticeable difference in the frequency and intensity of your worries and fears.
 But remember, always tell your doctor if you feel your worry or anxiety is too overwhelming or is interfering with your everyday life.
 It is OK to ask for help if you need it.

 LIKE THIS ARTICLE?
-CHECK OUT: Express Yourself
+CHECK OUT: Brace Yourself for the Emotional Roller Coaster of Cancer

 Dr. Sage Bolte (left), a licensed clinical social worker, is the executive director of Psychosocial Programs for the Inova Dwight and Martha Schar Cancer Institute and the director of Inova’s Life with Cancer program, which provides cancer survivors with information, support, and resources.
 Drucilla Brethwaite (right) is a licensed clinical social worker and manager of Oncology Navigation and Counseling at the Life with Cancer program.